metamaden/edirect_docker/README.md

 ## Build the image locally

-Docker images are built using `docker build <location>`, which calls the file called `Dockerfile` which should be stored at `<location>`.
-Two `Dockerfile`s are provided, one that uses the Biocontainers environment as a base, and one that uses only the minimal dependencies to be able to run Entrez Utilities.
-The former has added convenience if you are going to run other programs in Biocontainers environments, but the latter is slightly smaller and quicker to install.
+Build a Docker image using `docker build <location>`.
+This will run an appropriately named file called `Dockerfile` that should be available and readable from the specified
+ `<location>`.
+In this repo, two `Dockerfile`s have been provided: one using the Biocontainers environment as its base; and one tusing just the minimal dependencies for Entrez Utilities.
+The former has added convenience if you're running other Biocontainers images, but the latter is smaller and quicker to install.

 Build the Biocontainers-compatible Docker image from the cloned Dockerfile, setting the `--tag` argument to some informative name:
 ```sh